-When you’re at the plate, nabbing a bullet line drive, or tracking down fly balls, your vision is everything.
-Without the best lenses, sunglasses can give you protection, but lack that boost in performance contrast.
+Out on the baseball diamond, your vision is everything.
+If getting the best lenses isn’t top of mind, your sunglasses can give you protection but lack that boost in performance contrast.
 Having the right lens can make all the difference in the split-second reaction time that determines whether you hit that home run or strike out.
-In this lens guide, we’ll dive into what lens technology to look for and the best lens colors to enhance your vision on the field.
+In this lens guide, we’ll dive into the best lens colors as well as what lens technology to look for to enhance your vision on the field.

 Baseball Sunglass Lens Guide

 1. What to look for in Baseball Lenses